-This package infers networks using perturbation data with a linear optimization program as published in [Kna12].
-In section 2, the idea of the network inference method and the type of data which can be used is explained.
+This package infers networks using perturbation data, either steady-state or time-series, with a linear optimization program as published in [KK13] and [Mat13].
+In section 2, the idea of the network inference method and the type of data that can be used is explained.
 Section 3 shows how to use the package on a quick example.
-In section 4 and 5, Leave-One-Out cross-validation (LOOCV) and k-fold cross-validation is used to find the best parameter $\lambda$ which minimizes the mean squared error (MSE) of the used objective function as described in [Kna12].
+In section 4 and 5, Leave-One-Out cross-validation (LOOCV) and k-fold cross-validation are used to find the best parameter λ which minimizes the mean squared error (MSE) of the used objective function as described in [KK13].
 Section 6 exemplifies how prior knowledge can be included in the network inference process.
 Finally, in section 7 we applied the network inference method on a real data set studying ERBB signaling in trastuzumab resistant breast cancer cells [SFL+09].